Arunachal Pradesh – Culture and Tradition

 Different types of headgears are used by both men and women.
 But the most common is called ngama-shom.
 It is made of yak’s hair, hardly an inch in thickness.
 It has the shape of a skull.
 It has no brim but has five tapering points of about three inches in length twisted out from the body of the material to the thickness of a finger.
 It is worn by both men and women.
 The clothing styles have been uninfluenced in Arunachal Pradesh by modernization and still, the tribal people wear their costumes.

 Dance and Music

 People of Arunachal Pradesh have a love for dance and music and both men and women participate on occasions.
-Dance is not only done on festivals and rituals but also done as a recreation.
+Dance is not only done at festivals and rituals but also done as a recreation.
 The dance forms also vary with the tribe.
-The Mishmi priests indulge in igo dance, Adis, Wanchos and Noctes in a war dance, Buddhists in ritualistic dances.
+The Mishmi priests indulge in igo dance, Adis, Wanchos, and Noctes in a war dance, Buddhists in ritualistic dances.

 Fair and Festival

-People of Arunachal Pradesh celebrates almost all religious, agricultural and socio-cultural occasions.
+The people of Arunachal Pradesh celebrate almost all religious, agricultural, and socio-cultural occasions.
 Agriculture is the basic means of livelihood in Arunachal, the festivals having a connection with agriculture are most celebrated.
 Harvest time is full of celebrations for all tribes where they sing and dance and offer prayers to their various deities.
 Festivals in Arunachal are always a time for families to come together to dance, enjoy, relax and eat good food and merry.

 Some of the important festivals of the state include the Mopin and Solung celebrated by the Addis, Losar, the festival of Monpa people; Dari of the diaspora, Si-doniyi of the tagins; Reh of the Idu-Mishmi community; Nissum of Nishing people, etc. There is a practice of sacrificing animals on the occasion of most festivals.